-- 12.1.1 The accounting reference date, accounting periods and income allocation dates are set out in Appendix 1. - 12.1.2 Distributions of income for the Trust are made on or before the annual income allocation date and on or before the interim allocation date each year.
+- 12.1 The accounting reference date, accounting periods and income allocation dates are set out in Appendix 1. - The annual accounting period for the Trust ends each year on 31 March.
+The first annual accounting period of the Trust was 31 March 2020. - 12.3 The interim accounting period for the Trust ends each year on 30 September.
+The first interim accounting period for the Trust was 30 September 2019. - 12.4 Distributions of income for the Trust are made on or before the annual income allocation date and on or before the interim allocation date each year.

-12.2 Payment of distributions
+12.5 Payment of distributions

-- 12.2.1 The income available for distribution is determined in accordance with COLL.
-It comprises all income received or receivable for the account of each Fund in respect of the accounting period concerned, after deducting net charges and expenses paid or payable out of such income and after making such adjustments as the Manager considers appropriate, after consulting with the Trust's auditors, in accordance with COLL, in relation to taxation and other matters. - 12.2.2 Each holder of Income Units is entitled, on the interim income allocation date and the annual income allocation date, to the net income attributable to their holding. - 12.2.3 Holders of Accumulation Units are not entitled to be paid the income attributable to such Units, but that income is automatically transferred to (and retained as part of) the capital assets of each Fund at the end of the relevant distribution period and is reflected in the price of an Accumulation Unit. - 12.2.4 The Manager reserves the right to change or create additional accounting and income distribution dates, usually as a result of accounting or taxation changes. - 12.2.5 On the income allocation dates, an amount, as determined by the Manager in accordance with the Trust Deed, is either paid, reinvested or accumulated to those Unitholders who are entitled to the distribution by evidence of their holding on the Register at the previous accounting date.
+- 12.5.1 The income available for distribution is determined in accordance with COLL.
+It comprises all income received or receivable for the account of each Sub-Fund in respect of the accounting period concerned, after deducting net charges and expenses paid or payable out of such income and after making such adjustments as the Manager considers appropriate, after consulting with the Trust's Auditors, in accordance with COLL, in relation to taxation and other matters. - 12.5.2 Each holder of Income Units is entitled, on the interim income allocation date and the annual income allocation date, to the net income attributable to their holding. - 12.5.3 Net income on Accumulation Units is not distributed but is accumulated, being automatically reinvested after the annual accounting reference date and half-yearly accounting dates to increase the value of each Unit. - 12.5.4 The Manager reserves the right to change or create additional accounting and income distribution dates, usually as a result of accounting or taxation changes. - 12.5.5 On the income allocation dates, an amount, as determined by the Manager in accordance with the Trust Deed, is either paid, reinvested or accumulated to those Unitholders who are entitled to the distribution by evidence of their holding on the Register at the previous accounting date.
 Payments will be made by means of direct credit to the Unitholder's nominated bank account.
-If the income allocation date is not a Business Day, payment will be made on the next Business Day.

-12.2.6 Any distribution that remains unclaimed for a period of six years after the distribution became due for payment will be forfeited and shall revert to the Trust.
+If the income allocation date is not a Business Day, payment will be made on the next Business Day. - 12.5.6 Any distribution that remains unclaimed for a period of six years after the distribution became due for payment will be forfeited and shall revert to the Trust.

-13. Meetings and Voting Rights
+13. Meetings and Voting rights